GabrieleB93/Text-Twist/README.md

 <h2>How to Use</h2>
 <img align="left" src="images/logTextTwist.png" width="500">
-Double click on the files jar or from terminal with the command :java -jar TwistClient.jar/ TwistServer.jar.
+Double click on the files jar or from terminal with the command :
+<p>java -jar TwistClient.jar/ TwistServer.jar.
 (Java 8 is required).

 <img align="left" src="images/textTwist.png" width="500">
 <br /><br /><br /><br /><br /><br /> <br/><br/>Log panel will be the Friend Panel and a new panel will be added.To choose a friend just select him from the list, and after choosing all the friends, you can send the invitation to the game.
 In the second panel you can see the InviteList.